rinal13/openhab-openwebnet/README.md

 - This binding is not associated by any means with BTicino or Legrand companies
 - The OpenWebNet protocol is maintained and Copyright by BTicino/Legrand.
 The documentation of the protocol if freely accessible for developers on the [MyOpen Community website - https://www.myopen-legrandgroup.com/developers](https://www.myopen-legrandgroup.com/developers/)
 - OpenWebNet and MyHOME are registered trademarks by BTicino/Legrand
-- This binding uses `openwebnet-lib 0.9.x` an OpenWebNet Java lib partly based on [openwebnet/rx-openwebnet](https://github.com/openwebnet/rx-openwebnet) client library by niqdev, to support:
+- This binding uses `openwebnet-lib 0.9.x` an OpenWebNet Java lib partly based on [openwebnet/rx-openwebnet](https://github.com/openwebnet/rx-openwebnet) client library by niqdev.
+It was extended to support:
   - gateways and OWN frames for ZigBee
   - frame parsing
   - monitoring events from BUS
- The lib also uses few classes from the openHAB 1.x BTicino binding for socket handling and priority queues.
+ The `openwebnet-lib` also uses few classes from the openHAB 1.x BTicino binding for socket handling and priority queues